schlaicha/jupyter-publication-scripts/README.md

 A tutorial on how to use the exensions provided in this repository is available in [here](../master/tutorial/tutorial.md).

 We also provide an [example notebook](../master/example/ExampleNotebook.ipynb) demonstrating all the features that come with this repository.
+(Although github can render notebooks, since the interesting features are added with this repository and other extensions, they are not properly displayed.)